lorenzo-de-santis/3sat-simulated-annealing/README.md

 - Empirical analysis of phase transition in satisfiability

 ## Results

-- Identification of algorithmic threshold around M/N ≈ 4
+* Identification of an empirical algorithmic threshold at **M/N ≈ 4.05**, close to the theoretical value (~4.25)
-- Sharp phase transition in solvability probability
-- Decreasing performance with increasing constraint density
+* Clear **phase transition behavior**: solvability drops sharply as constraint density increases
+* High solvability (P ≈ 1) for low M/N, followed by a rapid transition to unsatisfiable regimes
+* Performance degradation due to increasingly complex energy landscape with many local minima

 ## Structure
 - `src/` → core implementation